Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M579 X1.0127 Y0.998
 </pre>

-On a Cartesian RepRap you can get prints exactly the right size by tweaking the axis steps/mm using the M92 G Code above.
-But this does not work so easily for Delta and other RepRaps for which there is cross-talk between the axes.
-This command allows you to adjust the X, Y, and Z axis scales directly.
-So, if you print a part for which the Y length should be 100mm and measure it and find that it is 100.3mm long then you set Y0.997 (= 100/100.3).
+### Notes

 On a suitable-configured IDEX printer, a scaling factor of -1 for the U axis can be used to turn a ditto print into a mirror image print.

 ## M580: Select Roland

-* This M-code is not available by default.
-To enable it change the value of SUPPORT_ROLAND in the Pins_*.h file from 0 to 1 and recompile the firmware
+*This M-code is not available by default.
+To enable it change the value of SUPPORT_ROLAND in the Pins_\*.h file from 0 to 1 and recompile the firmware.*

+The [Modela MDX-20](https://www.rolanddga.com/support/products/milling/modela-mdx-20-3d-milling-machine.htm) and similar milling machines are very widely available in hackerspaces and maker groups, but annoyingly they don't speak GCodes.
+As all RepRap firmware includes a GCode interpreter, it is often easy to add functions to convert GCodes to RML.

 ### Parameters